finger563/cbsat/doc/src/getting-started.rst

-This repository code and its documentation covers a novel technique for analyzing and predicting network performance of distributed applications, called **Precise Performance Prediction for Networks** (**P3N**), which has been implemented into a design-time analysis tool that analyzes application and system models.
+This repository code and its documentation covers a novel technique for analyzing and predicting network performance of distributed applications, called *Precise Network Performance Prediction*, (:math:`PNP^2`), which has been implemented into a design-time analysis tool that analyzes application and system models.
 Furthermore, a run-time library has been developed which enables application code to generate network traffic that adheres to a specified network profile.
 Metrics about this traffic are automatically recorded for offline analysis.
 Furthermore the library enables management of such networked applications by forcing them to adhere to their profiles; in this way it acts as a lightweight layer on top of the communications middleware layer used by the applications on the system.
 Finally, anomalous traffic can be detected by receivers and disabled through out-of-band (OOB) communication to the sender-side middleware.

-* :ref:`theory` : for readers interested in learning the theory behind this analysis and implementation; covers all of the relevant background, theory, and results pertaining to **P3N**.
+* :ref:`theory` : for readers interested in learning the theory behind this analysis and implementation; covers all of the relevant background, theory, and results pertaining to :math:`PNP^2`.
-* :ref:`users` : for readers interested in using **P3N**; provides an
+* :ref:`users` : for readers interested in using :math:`PNP^2`; provides an
   explanation the interfaces provided by the tools and walks through some examples to demonstrate how they can be used.
 * :ref:`developers` : for readers interested in extending this work or